Make-School-Courses/SPD-1.3-Team-Software-Project/README.md

 ## Class Assignments
+### Coding Projects
+**All coding projects will require a minimum of 10 commits, and must take place throughout the entirety of the course**

+- **Good Example:** 40+ commits throughout the length of the course, looking for a healthy spattering of commits each week (such as 3-5 per day).
+- **Bad Example:** 10 commits on one day during the course and no others.
+Students who do this will be at severe risk of not passing the class.
+- **Unacceptable Example:** 2 commits the day before a project is due.
+Students who do this should not expect to pass the class.

+#### Why are we doing this?

+We want to encourage best practices that you will see working as a professional software engineer.
+Breaking up a project by doing a large amount of commits helps engineers in the following ways:

+- It's much easier to retrace your steps if you break your project/product/code up into smaller pieces
+- It helps with being able to comprehend the larger problem, and also will help with your debugging (i.e. finding exactly when you pushed that piece of broken code)
+- It allows for more streamlined, iterative communication in your team, as it's much easier to hand off a small change to someone (updating a function) than a huge one (changed the architecture of the project)

+Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
+Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

 ### [SPD 1.3 Blog Post: Team Software Development] - DUE DATE:

 ### [Term 3: Product] - DUE DATE: